 The State is requiring Routine bacteriological testing once per month.
 Additional repeat testing is done as required by OHA.

-The routine water test taken on November 30th and was absent for both total coliform and E. coli.
+The last monthly routine water test was absent for both total coliform and E. coli.

 We continue to follow directions from our State and County regulatory agencies.